 In establishing the Uganda Investment Authority, the Act specifies that "The authority shall be a body corporate...capable of acquiring and holding property" (Part II, Section 2(3)).
-It appears that the UIA has chosen to broadly interpret this authority, which was meant to empower the UIA to acquire land for its own use as a body corporate, to include acquiring and holding property for allocation to investors.
-However, the UIA was not granted the express power to acquire land and then either sell it to investors or otherwise allocate it to them.
+It appears that the UIA has chosen to broadly interpret this authority, which was meant to empower the UIA to acquire land for its own use as a body corporate, to include acquiring and holding property for allocation to investors (NGO B 2012).
+However, the authority was "never granted express power to acquire land and then either sell it to investors or [otherwise] allocate it to them" (NGO C 2012).

 Given that the UIA is not explicitly legally authorized to acquire land on behalf of investors, it is perhaps unsurprising that there are no rules or regulations governing the UIA's identification or acquisition of agricultural land for private investment.
-Neither does the Act itself specify any rules or regulations governing the allocation of agricultural lands4 held by the UIA for private investment.
+Neither does the Act itself specify any rules or regulations governing the allocation of agricultural lands held by the UIA for private investment (UIA 2012).
 Significantly, however, the Act does state unequivocally that "[n]o foreign investor shall carry on the business of crop production or acquire or be granted or lease land for the purpose of crop production or animal production" (Part III, Section 10(2)).
-However, a company that is 49% foreign-owned could still register as domestic company and circumvent this rule.
+However, a company that is 49% foreignowned could still register as domestic company and circumvent this rule.

-3 Although revisions to the Act have been proposed and forwarded to the Ministry of Finance, these revisions are awaiting consideration by Parliament.
+&lt;sup>3 Although revisions to the Act have been proposed and forwarded to the Ministry of Finance, these revisions are awaiting "onward consideration by Parliament" (UIA 2012).